MicrosoftDocs/visualstudio-docs/docs/ide/adding-references-using-nuget-versus-an-extension-sdk.md

 ms.workload:
   - "multiple"
 ---
-# Adding References Using NuGet Versus an Extension SDK
+# Adding references using NuGet versus an extension SDK

 You can provide a package for consumption within Visual Studio projects by using either the NuGet extension to Visual Studio or a software development kit (SDK).
 By describing the similarities and differences between the two mechanisms, this topic can help you choose the best one for your task.